 Nevada is at the forefront of clean energy.
-As Senate Majority Leader, I am working to help Nevada and the nation advance energy policies that will create good paying jobs, bring new industries to our state, and end our addiction to fossil fuels that contributes to climate change.
+As Senate Democratic Leader, I am working to help Nevada and the nation advance energy policies that will create good paying jobs, bring new industries to our state, and end our addiction to fossil fuels that contributes to climate change.

 In March 2012, I released a report that details how Nevada’s renewable energy economy has grown, thanks in part to federal legislation focused on spurring investment in clean energy, and policy reforms that have accelerated the deployment of clean energy projects on federal lands.
 Click here to read the report.

 I strongly believe that Nevada can be a net exporter of renewable power with the right public-private partnerships.
 Nevada’s abundance of clear sunny days attracts innovative businesses and makes it one of the best locations for solar energy in the world.
 Northern Nevada holds some of the largest untapped geothermal resources in the United States, and there are tremendous wind resources throughout the state.

 The economic benefits of realizing this clean renewable energy potential is one of the reasons why I have co-hosted the annual National Clean Energy Summit for the past six years.
 These Summits have helped bring Nevada’s potential to the attention of the world, including investors, project developers and federal officials.
 Each annual clean energy summit has reinforced the fact that our environment and national security rests on our ability to access and develop cleaner domestic energy resources and greater energy efficiency.

 Over the last decade, I have supported important federal and state policies and incentives that have helped expand Nevada’s clean energy infrastructure.
 For instance, I recently worked to pass the American Taxpayer Relief Act.
 This law extended the renewable energy production tax credit for one year and made this tax credit available to any eligible renewable energy projects that will begin construction in 2013.